Settings-based Intervention Research through

 SIRCLE delivers and evaluates school- and community-based healthy living programs throughout Canada which promote wholistic health, prevent chronic diseases, and reduce health inequities.
 We work to create systems-level change through projects that foster resilience and empowerment and builds on the strengths of communities.

-SIRCLE-led Projects
+Current SIRCLE-led Projects

 Partner-led Projects